descuadro/frankenstein/README.md

 frankenstein
 ============

 This is a *very first* scratch of a *module protocol* for Frankenstein.
+It should be taken as a provisional first effort to avoid waste of time and energy in future projects, rather then a concrete and final solution.
+Probably all of it should be implemented with better standards in the long run.

 # Requirements